Catenscia/MxOps/docs/source/getting_started/about_scenarios.md

 ## Definition

 `Scenarios` are virtual context in which data can be saved and reused.
-The first use case is during deployment: Once a contract is deployed, one need to save the address that has been assigned to the contract for later interactions.
+The first use case is during deployment: Once a contract is deployed, one needs to save the address that has been assigned to the contract for later interactions.

-`Scenarios` save contract data using their `contract_id`.
+`Scenarios` save contract data by `contract_id`.
 This means that the same `contract_id` can be use in different `Scenarios` but also in different networks (main, dev...).
+However, if you try to assign twice the same `contract-id` within the same `Scenario`, `MxOps` will throw an error.
 This allows maximum reusability for the `Scenes` as you don't have to monitor which ids has already been taken in your others `Scenarios`.

 ## Persistence

 Unless you specifically decide to delete it, the data stored in a `Scenario` is persistent on your local computer.
-You can access from everywhere 💻
+You can access from it everywhere on your computer 💻.

 For example, we can see what data has been saved when we executed our first `Scene`.
 Try this command: